AI in energy: Hot topic or slow burner?

 These three topics are not only buzzwords that all energy companies have been focusing on recently, they are also potential key indicators of success and longevity within a firm.
 E.ON, although third in terms of market share and total media mentions, over perform in their relation to AI, innovation and renewables, topping the latter two topics.
 Their commitment to the future of energy, which will likely be an amalgamation of these three topics, begins to explain how they have managed to maintain their market share since 2017.
 Over the same time period, 4 of the other 6 competitors have lost at least 1% to the rising challenger brands.

-Not there yet, but AI’s on the up
+Not there yet, but media coverage of AI is on the up

 Although not yet as prevalent in the news as other topics, the overall uplift in AI’s coverage in the energy market is very promising.
 Media coverage of AI usage from the Big 6 has increased over the last year with a compound quarterly growth rate of 36%, with Q4 2018 amassing 40% more mentions than Q1 and Q2 combined.
 AI coverage in almost all major sectors has increased over the last few years, at around 7% per quarter, but the energy industry is expanding at a far faster rate.
 Hopefully this trend can continue throughout 2019.